electronicbits/teamcity-ubuntu/README.md

 # How to install Teamcity on Ubuntu on an EC2 instance on AWS

+First create an EC2 instance using an available Ubuntu Server image

-SSH into your instance and follow the instructions
+SSH into your EC2 instance and follow the instructions

 <h4>Install Teamcity</h4>